lionheart/style-guide/guides/Line-Breaks.md

 nasa_description = "The National Aeronautics and Space Administration (NASA) is the agency of the United States government that is responsible for the nation's civilian space program and for aeronautics and aerospace research."
 ```

-When strings must overflow onto another line, always use the continuation character (`\`) to indicate a line break and repeat the quote used to signify to the reader that the line is the continuation of a string.
+When strings must overflow onto another line, always use the continuation character (`\`) to indicate a line break and repeat the quote on the beginning of the next line.
+We use this to signify to the reader that the line is the continuation of the previous line.

 If a space separates the end of one string and the beginning of the next line, place the extra space on the first line.